-- 6.264The policy requires Gypsy and Traveller sites to be located outside of high flood risk areas as defined by the Strategic Flood Risk Assessment.
-The majority of the six sites referred to in the policy are located outside of Flood Zone 3, although one of the sites (Treswell) is within Flood Zone 2.
-Therefore, the minor positive expected in relation to SA objective 9: flood risk is combined with a minor negative effect. - 6.265The policy requires proposals to demonstrate that they are within or can be well integrated into the local townscape in a manner which would not adversely affect local character, using boundary treatments and screening materials which are sympathetic to the existing urban or rural form.
+6.246The policy requires Gypsy and Traveller sites to be located outside of high flood risk areas as defined by the Strategic Flood Risk Assessment.
+Most of the five sites referred to in the policy are located outside of Flood Zone 3, although one of the sites (Treswell) is within Flood Zone 2.
+Therefore, the minor positive expected in relation to SA objective 9: flood risk is combined with a minor negative effect.

+6.247The policy requires proposals to demonstrate that they are within or can be well integrated into the local townscape in a manner which would not adversely affect local character, using boundary treatments and screening materials which are sympathetic to the existing urban or rural form.
 As such, a minor positive effect is likely in relation to SA objective 14: townscape and landscape.
 In addition, the policy seeks to ensure new development has no adverse impact on biodiversity or heritage assets.
-There are no biodiversity designations or designated heritage assets within close proximity of most of the six sites identified in the policy although one site (North of Brough Lane) is adjacent to a Regionally Important Geological Site and both North of Brough Lane and Land at North Blyth are within close proximity to archaeological assets that could extended onto the sites.
-As such, minor positive effects are identified in relation to SA objective 1: biodiversity and 13: cultural heritage although for these are mixed with a minor negative effect.
-While two of the sites are within a Minerals Safeguarding Area, they are existing sites which may be extended rather than new development; therefore a negligible effect is identified in relation to SA objective 12: resource use and waste.
+There are no biodiversity designations within close proximity of the five sites identified in the policy.
+As such, minor positive effects are identified in relation to SA objective 1: biodiversity.
+There are no designated heritage assets within close proximity of most of the five sites identified in the policy although Land at North Blyth is within close proximity to archaeological assets that could extend onto the site.
+As such, a minor positive effect is identified in relation to SA objective 13: cultural heritage although this is mixed with a minor negative effect.
+While one of the sites is within a Minerals Safeguarding Area, it is an existing site which may be extended rather than new development; therefore a negligible effect is identified in relation to SA objective 12: resource use and waste.